boostorg/redis/README.md

 ### Requests

-Redis requests are composed of one of more Redis commands (in Redis documentation they are called [pipelines](https://redis.io/topics/pipelining)).
+Redis requests are composed of one or more Redis commands (in Redis documentation they are called [pipelines](https://redis.io/topics/pipelining)).
 For example